mikeburgh/subway/README.md

 2. On first run check the docker logs for the authorization url, and copy it to a browser to complete authorization.

-3. Assign subway.hostname and subway.port labels to containers you want to access via the tunnel and then restart them for Subway to notice the change.
+3. Assign subway.hostname and subway.port (optional, only required if multiple ports exposed on container) labels to containers you want to access via the tunnel and then restart them for Subway to notice the change.

 ## Using with just caddy